Sabudana Upma Recipe (Javvarisi Upma)

-Sabudana Upma (Sago Upma, Javvarisi Upma) is a South Indian style breakfast dish made using sago pearls, veggies, and a few spices.
-Make perfectly fluffy and non-sticky sago upma using my easy recipe.
+Sabudana Upma (Sago Upma, Javvarisi Upma) is a South Indian-style breakfast dish made with sago pearls, veggies, and a few spices.
+Make perfectly fluffy, non-sticky sago upma with my easy recipe.

 Here are some more South Indian breakfast dishes that you may like: Paniyaram, Beetroot Oats Idli, Spot Idli, Rava Pongal, and Rava Appe.

-In this post, I am sharing a few tips that will help you make a perfectly fluffy and non-sticky sago upma recipe every time.
+In this post, I am sharing a few tips to help you make a perfectly fluffy, non-sticky sago upma every time.
 Read along!

 Ingredients